hms-dbmi/scde/vignettes/pagoda.md

 The two scatter plots on the left show observed (in a given cell) vs. expected (from k similar cells) expression magnitudes for each gene that is being used for model fitting.
 The second (from the left) scatter plot shows genes belonging to the drop-out component in red.
 The black dashed lines show 95% confidence band for the amplified genes (the grey dashed lines show confidence band for an alternative constant-theta model).
 The third plot shows drop-out probability as a function of magnitude, and the fourth plot shows negative binomial theta local regression fit as a function of magnitude (for the amplified component).

-### Normalizing variance
+## Normalizing variance

 In order to accurately quantify excess variance or overdispersion, we must normalize out expected levels of technical and intrinsic biological noise.
-Briefly, variance of the NB/Poisson mixture processes derived from the error modeling step are modeled as a $\chi^2$ distribution using adjusted degrees of freedom and observation weights based on the drop-out probability of a given gene.
+Briefly, variance of the NB/Poisson mixture processes derived from the error modeling step are modeled as a chi-squared distribution using adjusted degrees of freedom and observation weights based on the drop-out probability of a given gene.
 Here, we normalize variance, trimming 3 most extreme cells and limiting maximum adjusted variance to 5.

 ```r